In Search of Adam's Secret Sauce: Why an adaptive trust region? Insights from heterogeneous quadratics

 \section{Why an adaptive trust region?
 Insights from heterogeneous quadratics}

 While our theoretical analysis in \S\ref{sec:theory} offers a new perspective on \Adam{}, it is not tied to any specific architecture.
-To enhance intuition and provide a controlled setting for future work, we validate our findings on a simplified model of transformer loss landscapes introduced by~\citet{zhang2024why}, building on signal propagation theory~\citep{noci2022signal}.

-As noted in~\citet{zhang2024why, kunstner2024heavy, zhao2025deconstructing}, the landscape of autoregressive language models is highly heterogeneous: Hessian blocks associated with semantically distinct parameter groups (e.g., normalization layers, embeddings, or softmax-related parameters) exhibit markedly different eigenspectra and thus demand different learning rates.
+To enhance intuition and provide a controlled setting for future work, we validate our findings on a simplified model of transformer loss landscapes introduced by~\citet{zhang2024why}, building on signal propagation theory~\citep{noci2022signal}.\\ As noted in~\citet{zhang2024why, kunstner2024heavy, zhao2025deconstructing}, the landscape of autoregressive language models is highly heterogeneous: Hessian blocks associated with semantically distinct parameter groups (e.g., normalization layers, embeddings, or softmax-related parameters) exhibit markedly different eigenspectra and thus demand different learning rates.
 In contrast to homogeneous models (e.g., CNNs), this heterogeneity is where \Adam{} significantly outperforms \SGD{}~\citep[cf.][]{zucchet2024recurrent}.

 Figure~\ref{fig:quadratic} illustrates this point.
 On a toy heterogeneous quadratic landscape, tuned \Adam{} with equal $\beta$ values substantially outperforms tuned \SGD{} with momentum, echoing results from~\citet{zhang2024why}.
 We also observe that \Signum{} closes much of the gap but still falls short of \Adam{}.
 This is consistent with our findings in Table~\ref{tab:algorithm-performance} for language models.